What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 Support in prioritising self-care

-Don't worry if you see yourself in multiple descriptions - most people are a combination of doshas, and pregnancy/postpartum can temporarily shift your dominant dosha.
+Don’t worry if you see yourself in multiple descriptions.
+Most people are a combination of doshas, and pregnancy or postpartum can temporarily shift your dominant dosha.

 Simple Ayurvedic Practices Every Mother Can Try

-You don't need to overhaul your entire life to benefit from Ayurvedic wisdom.
+You don’t have to overhaul your entire life to benefit from Ayurvedic wisdom.
 Here are simple practices you can start today:

 Upon Waking:

-Before checking your phone, place your feet on the ground and take 5 deep breaths
+Before checking your phone, place your feet on the ground and take five deep breaths.

-Why this helps: Starting your day mindfully helps regulate your nervous system and sets a calm tone.
+Why this helps: Starting your day mindfully regulates your nervous system and sets a calm tone.

 Eating the Ayurvedic Way